-The Passover meal is a special time in every Jewish household.
-It is the time of year when loved ones gather around the table to join in a Seder meal that is full of rituals, prayers and delicious Passover recipes.
+Passover is a special holiday in many Jewish households.
+During the holiday each spring, loved ones gather around the table to enjoy at least one Seder meal full of rituals, prayers, and delicious Passover recipes.

-Though full of ritualistic tradition, Passover changes every year.
-The Jewish calendar follows the creationist belief that God made the “evening and the morning” the first day, meaning it cycles with the moon.
+Though the holiday is full of ritualistic tradition, the actual dates of Passover change every year.
+The Jewish calendar follows the creationist belief that God made the “evening and the morning” on the first day, meaning the calendar cycles with the moon.
 As lunar cycles change, so does the Jewish calendar.

-This year Passover begins on April 19 and ends on April 27.
+This year in 2019, Passover begins on April 19 at sundown and ends on April 27.

-From Passover menus and party ideas to the best Passover dinner and Seder recipes, we’ve got you covered.
-Find all this and more on The Daily Meal’s Passover Recipes & Menus Page.
+From Passover menus and party ideas to the best Passover dinner and Seder recipes, this guide for planning Passover has everything you'll need.